 Pulfer uses materials in a unique way.
 He colors secondhand fabrics and makes tents, shapes and wall coverings from them.
 Many of the textiles with which he works were previously used in his own house or someone else's.
+The tents are a way for him to create his own space in the white cube of a gallery or museum.
+He told us during his artist talk at the opening of the exhibition that using second-hand materials is more interesting to him because these materials have a history, and very often he knows where the materials come from

-For There, I Fixed It, Pulfer has created a new work: Blechschublade.
+For There, I Fixed It, Pulfer has created a new work: ZR Blechschubladen.
 In a tent made of different sorts of textile, tables are placed on which Pulfer placed objects, small things, fragile ceramic sculptures, and tin scraps.
 The work is at the same time closed off, offering you a private and intimate viewing space within the larger exhibition space and reaches out into the room and to the other works.
 It makes an expansive gesture while also taking us in.